 Final stabilization and ground cover will include: asphalt, concrete, buildings (i.e. roof), landscaped areas (lawns & gardens), and native areas.
 Native areas will not be disturbed as part of construction.
 Landscaped areas are open space and private spaces that will not have pervious cover.
 Cover types for these areas include xeriscape, landscaping, gardens, etc..
 Final stabilization will be considered achieved when ground cover has been established to 70% of pre-construction conditions via vegetation, landscaping, surface hardening, or a combination there of.
-Note, pre-construction ground cover is ~50% vegetation by visible observation.
+Note, pre-construction ground cover is ~10% vegetation.

-Sediment that collects within the site's drainage system and permanent water quality or quantity controls during this period is considered unstabilized soil, and must be removed and the area stabilized before the site is considered finally stabilized.
+Sediment that collects within the site's drainage system and permanent water quality or quantity controls during this period is considered un-stabilized soil and must be removed and the area stabilized before the site is considered finally stabilized.